ryanatkn/cosmicplayground/src/sy/README.md

 # sy<sub><sub>@cosmicplayground</sub></sub>

-> a featherweight css styling tool that yields as much control as it can
+> a build time css-in-js tool that yields as much control as it can

 ## motivation

 `sy` is a css tool that tries to maximize control and minimize footprint.
-The goal is to support powerful, typesafe, leak-proof abstractions that disappear before runtime.
+The goal is to support powerful, typesafe, leak-proof abstractions that disappear before runtime to deliver the best possible UX without compromising much on DX.
-Its target audience is developers who are comfortable with js and build tools, and who want to deliver the best possible UX without compromising much on DX.
+Its target audience is developers who are comfortable with js and build tools.

 ## overview